bmehler/bm_articlelist/README.md

      *
      * The SQL Statement contains ORDER BY and DESC as well as a LIMIT.
      * The articles will be ordered by the price column.
-     * Cause of a reversed order of the articles is want DESC is used.
+     * Cause of a reversed order of the articles is wanted DESC is used.
      * The limit is set in the init method ($this->iMaxEntries).
      * A new Class Object of oxarticlelist is created.
 This will store the articles.
      *